scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 :ref:`paltformfig`, a REST API access and a Web Frontend access.
 All those two accesses communicate at the most end with a MongoDB database [#]_ that
-contains: the user accounts, the projects, the records, the containers and the differenciation requests.
+contains: the user accounts, the projects, the records, the containers and the differentiation requests.
 Depending on the type of access, the user has  a specific set of actions he can do.

 The REST API service exposes endpoints that are accessible with the